ComScore

 1. You Have a Million People to Shop for & You’re Not a Millionaire

 Holiday shopping is pretty much always an expensive endeavor.
 But just because you might not be in the position to splurge on fancy presents for friends and family doesn’t mean you have to show up to the gift swap empty handed.
-There are quite a few zero- or low-cost options, from whipping up a batch of delicious holiday treats (we’re partial to no-bake sugar cookie truffles) or DIY-ing a gift like a hand-knit beanie or a photo album to offering free babysitting services for a night or making a small donation to a charity in their honor.
+There are quite a few zero- or low-cost options, from whipping up a batch of delicious holiday treats (I'm partial to no-bake sugar cookie truffles) or DIY-ing a gift like a hand-knit beanie or a photo album to offering free babysitting services for a night or making a small donation to a charity in their honor (for my friends in the tri-state area, here's a list of NYC charities to consider).
 It is, after all, the thought that counts.

 2. You’re Diametrically Opposed to Your Family (on Pretty Much Every Issue)

-Whether it’s a rant about the January 6th hearing or deeply personal questions about when you and your spouse are going to give your parents grandchildren (what a weird way to put that), the holidays are ripe for uncomfortable conversations.
-And as much as we’d love to absolutely obliterate a distant cousin in a debate about immigration policy, a holiday gathering is not the time.
+Whether it’s a rant about the 2024 presidential election or deeply personal questions about when you and your spouse are going to give your parents grandchildren (what a weird way to put that), uncomfortable questions are an unfortunate hallmark of the holidays.
+And as much as I'd love to advise you to obliterate your distant cousin in a debate about immigration policy, a holiday gathering is not the time.
 So when Aunt Karen brings up her objections to a livable minimum wage, it’s best to have a few ‘I’m changing the subject right now’ questions locked and loaded.
-Here are five creative options we like to keep in our back pocket.
+Here are five creative options I like to keep in my back pocket.

 3. You’re a Perfectionist (Even Though You *Know* Something Will Go Wrong)